wskplho/fsx.github.com/about.markdown

 title: About
 ---

-Hi, I'm Frank, 20.
-And I enjoy doing webdevelopment, programming, reading/watching manga/anime and listening music.
+Hi, I'm Frank, 21.
+And I enjoy doing webdevelopment, programming, reading/watching manga/anime and [listening music][Last.fm].
 I also do other stuff, but I'll keep that to myself. :)

 I'm using this website to improve my english and writing 'skills' by writing